Gbengard/aws-s3-object-lambda-access-point/README.md

    ![Untitled](images/Untitled11.png)

 3. Specify a unique name for the bucket (remember that bucket names must be unique within the region).
-For this demonstration, let's use `demo-employee-photos` as the bucket name.
+For this demonstration, let's use `blurry-pics` as the bucket name.

 4. Ensure that you select the same region where your Lambda function is deployed.
 In this case, it is `us-east-1`.